 Critical Theory Is The Brainchild Of Marxist Shrinks

-When new members of the school added in moral relativism, there is no truth and free love and drugs it was all over.
+When new members of the school added moral relativism, there is no truth, and free love and drugs to their philosophy, it was all over.